-After the imaging tests, a doctor will perform additional procedures to rule out other illnesses and types of cancer, including imaging scans, blood tests and biopsies.
-Currently, a biopsy is the only test that can make a conclusive diagnosis of peritoneal mesothelioma.
+A diagnosis will typically begin with a variety of tests to rule out other illnesses and types of cancer, including imaging scans, blood tests and biopsies.
+Currently, a biopsy is the only definitive method to diagnose mesothelioma.
 The doctor will perform a peritoneoscopy or laparotomy, which is a procedure to take a sample of the tissue from around the abdomen.
 The biopsy can be uncomfortable, but it is usually over in just a few minutes.

 Once the biopsy is taken, a pathologist will scrutinize the sample tissue under a microscope to determine if the cells are cancerous.
 The doctor will be able to further categorize the cell type and the severity of the abdominal mesothelioma’s progression.